-- Education professionals understand the three R’s, says Dave Bernard.
-He’s the author of the books / Want to Retire and Navigating the Retirement Jungle and suggests five pillars for a happy retirement.
+Education professionals understand the three R’s, says Dave Bernard.
+He is the author of the books; I Want to Retire and Navigating the Retirement Jungle and suggests five pillars for a happy retirement.

 - Reward yourself.
-Don ‘t put pressure.
+Do not put pressure on yourself.
 Be as busy or leisurely as you wish.
 That freedom is its own reward.

 - Rejuvenate your life.
 With the pace of work, you can get locked in to certain behaviours and habits.
 Now’s the chance for a fresh start.

 - Refocus your energies.
 You have time for things in life that may not have always received the full attention they deserved – your family, friends and health, not to mention your passions outside work.

 - Renew your interests.
 Revisit old pastimes or pick up new ones, whatever engages you.

 - Respect your limitations.
 “Try not to regret what you can no longer do, but instead rejoice at what you are still capable of,” says Bernard.